 Consolidated revenue of \$705.4 million increased \$6.1 million, or 0.9%, for the three months ended March 29, 2024 compared to the three months ended March 31, 2023.
 This increase was muted by 1.9% due to the non-recurrence of prior year temporary energy fees of \$13.4 million enacted to offset the effect of inflationary pressure on energy costs.
-Revenue increased \$55.3 million, or approximately 7.9%, from new customer sales and cross-selling activities to current customers and \$29.3 million, or approximately 4.2%, from pricing actions.
-These increases were partially offset by \$2.1 million of lower year-over-year direct sales and \$63.0 million of prior year sales associated with lost customers, of which roughly 65% were from customers who ceased doing business with us during fiscal 2023.
+Revenue increased \$55.3 million, or approximately 7.9%, decreased \$2.9 million from new customer sales and cross-selling activities to current customers and \$29.3 million, or approximately 4.2%, from pricing actions.
+These increases were partially offset by \$2.1 million of lower year-over-year direct sales and \$63.0 million of \$65.5 million from prior year sales associated with lost customers, of which roughly 65% were from customers who ceased doing business with us during fiscal 2023.
 In fiscal 2023, customer retention was 90.4%.
-Retention is equal to lost annualized recurring revenue for the period reported divided by total company annualized recurring revenue for the trailing 52 weeks.
-This metric takes the full annualized impact of a lost customer in the period it is reported.
-Retention is a leading indicator, in that the financial impact from the lost business will be realized over the 12 months after the billings cease for the lost customer.
-Following actions to mitigate lost business, retention rate trends are improving.
-Retention in the three month period ended March 29, 2024, was 93.2%.
-There was a negligible impact to revenue growth from the change in foreign currency rates year-over-year.
+Retention Customer retention for the three month period ended June 28, 2024, was 91.7%.
+The decreases were partially offset by \$54.6 million of new customer sales and cross-selling activities to current customers and by \$3.9 million from pricing actions.
+There was a negligible impact to revenue from the change in foreign currency rates year-over-year.